codeforamerica/lv-trucks-map/doc/api-documentation.md

 - ``name`` The name of the location to be displayed.
 - ``address`` The address of the location to be displayed.
 Although not required, this should be something that returns a result in Google Maps so people can obtain directions to it.
 - ``current_vendor_id`` This is the ID of any vendors currently at the location, if any.
 It should correspond with the vendor ID returned by the Vendor API.
 The back-end server is responsible for checking with any real-time parking interface (in downtown Las Vegas, this is the Parkeon parking meter API) and reporting this information to the front end in this location.
 If there is no current vendor, the value returned is ``null``.
 If there is one vendor, only a single ID is necessary.
 If this is a location that allows multiple vendors, this can be returned as an array of IDs, eg. ``[3, 6, 9]``.
-- Additional properties can be provided in the back-end administration system, and then sent to the front-end, if needed.
+- Additional properties that should be exposed publicly will go here in side the ``properties`` object.

 To make sure a GeoJSON response is valid, here is a [GeoJSON linter](http://geojsonlint.com/).

 ### Vendors API

 The Vendors API is an array of hashes whose properties describe each vendor currently in the program.
+Any number of vendors can be provided.

 #### Sample response
 ```